 The pandemic has resulted in government authorities implementing numerous measures to try to contain the virus, such as travel bans, restrictions, quarantines, stay-at-home or shelter-in-place orders, and business shutdowns.
 For example, FF's employees based in California have been subject to stay-at-home orders from state and local governments.
 While the stay-at-home orders were lifted on June 15, 2021, FF continues to operate under various return-to-work protocols and must continue to follow certain safety and COVID-19 protocols.
 These measures may adversely impact FF's employees and operations, the operations of FF's suppliers and business partners, and could negatively impact the construction schedule of FF's manufacturing facility and the production schedule of the FF 91.
 In addition, various aspects of FF's business and manufacturing facility cannot be conducted remotely.
 These measures by government authorities may remain in place for a significant period of time and could adversely affect FF's construction and manufacturing plans, sales and marketing activities, and business operations.
-The extent of the continuing impact of the COVID-19 pandemic on FF's operational and financial performance is uncertain and will depend on many factors outside FF's control, including, without limitation, the timing, extent, trajectory and duration of the pandemic; the availability, distribution and effectiveness of vaccines; the imposition of protective public safety measures; and the impact of the pandemic on the global economy, including FF's supply chain, and on the demand for consumer products.
+The extent of the continuing impact of the COVID-19 pandemic on FF's operational and financial performance is uncertain and will depend on many factors outside FF's control, including, without limitation, the timing, extent, trajectory and duration of the pandemic; the availability, distribution and effectiveness of vaccines; the imposition of protective public safety measures; and the impact of the pandemic on the global economy, including FF's construction and manufacturing plans, sales and manufacturing plans, sales and manufacturing plans, sales and manufacturing plans, sales and manufacturing for consumer products.
 Future measures taken by government authorities in response the COVID-19 pandemic could adversely affect FF's construction and manufacturing plans, sales and manufacturing plans, sales and marketing activities, and business operations.